 Visuals Matter and Apple’s Design Guidelines Do Too

 Having the right screenshots and app previews can make or break TTR and CVR.
-Before setting up any ASA campaign, make sure that your app preview video and screenshots are ready to go.
+Before setting up any Search Ads campaign, make sure that your app preview video and screenshots are ready to go.
 Apple also likes it when you comply to their rules and regulations.
 It’s good practice to always be updating your app screenshots and app previews so that they fit to all available iOS screen dimensions and follow Apple Design Guidelines.
 There are also further guidelines for app preview videos.
 For example, app previews may only show content within an app.
 A video showcasing an actual person holding a phone is not acceptable. iTranslate does a great job highlighting its essential features within the 30s video limit.
 Following Apples rules increases the chance that Apple will first, approve the app preview and product page update and second, place your ad bid into the auction.

 Lastly, Apple loves apps that are up-to-date.
 Frequent app updates lets Apple know that there is an active team working on improving an app.
 Just make sure to get your reviews and ratings back up after each release.
 Negative ratings strongly dissuade App Store visitors from tapping and installing.
 Positive ratings will help not only your app’s organic App Store rank but also the chances that your ad will show for relevant keywords.

 We’ve gone through many ways you can get the most out of your Search Ads campaigns.
 From keyword research to app screenshot designs, a lot of work goes into running a successful Search Ads campaign.
 Even with Apple’s automation through features such as Search Match, there’s still a number of design, budgeting, data analysis tasks and more to do.
 Also, don’t overlook that just like ASO, Apple Search Ads has to be done separately for each localization.
 Want faster and better Apple Search Ads results with less effort?
 Contact us today.